How much does short-term disability insurance pay in the event of a valid claim? The answer is different for every

 Most short-term disability companies will pay claims weekly rather than in a lump sum.
 Weekly checks get the funds into the hands of policyholders more quickly when they need it most.
-You can also set up a direct deposit to get the money even faster.
+They also enable the insurer to reverify your medical condition periodically.